CallmeTeeNDT/Basic-RTL-DV-Course/Session 08 - Verilog Fundamental - Parameter  & FSM/README.md

-## Session 08 – Parameterized RTL Design
+## SESSION 08 – PARAMETERIZED RTL DESIGN

 This session introduced parameterized RTL design as a technique for improving code reusability, configurability, and maintainability.
 The homework focused on applying Verilog parameters to previously developed hardware modules, allowing the same RTL implementation to support different bit-width configurations without rewriting the core design.